PeterHUistyping/PeterHUistyping/README.md

 -->
 - 🌱 I’m currently learning all different fields in Computer Science.
 - 🔭 You can find lots of interesting Projects and exciting fields that I enjoy in Computer Science.
+- 👯 Love to hear from others and collaborate on things!